 5.1 CDD is intended to enable a licensee to form a reasonable belief that it knows the true identity of each customer and, with an appropriate degree of confidence, knows the type of business and transactions the customer is likely to undertake.
+Licensees should apply a risk-based approach when conducting CDD measures and the extent of CDD measures should be commensurate with the ML/TF risks associated with a business relationship.
 Schedule 2 to the AMLO contains the CDD requirements.
 Depending on specific circumstances, licensees may also need to conduct additional measures (referred to as enhanced customer due diligence ("EDD") hereinafter) or, alternatively, may conduct simplified customer due diligence ("SDD").